 Associate Professor Brett Hutchins

 Associate Professor Brett Hutchins is an Australian Research Council (ARC) Future Fellow based in the new School of Media, Film & Journalism.
-He is completing a four-year international research program titled, The Mobile Media Moment: Investigating the Pivotal Role of Sport in Mobile Media Content, Markets and Technologies.
+He is completing a four-year international research program titled, The Mobile Media Sport Moment: Markets, Technologies, Power.

 Research and Publications